 Arriving at Strasbourg Train Station

 If you are looking for more than a Paris to Strasbourg day trip, spend a little more time in the area and explore the Alsace wine region or any number of French and German cities within easy reach.
 Strasbourg makes an excellent stopover point on a westerward trip where it can be used as a home base to explore other cities such as Nancy, Colmar, Mullhouse, or even the spa town of Baden-Baden, Germany.
+If you are interested in making Strasbourg a home-base for a bit, here are some great ideas for day trips from Strasbourg.

 Strasbourg main sights: